CHIP-SPV/chipStar/MacOS-Issues.md

 2. **Return false for CPU arch queries on SPIRV targets**: When `__is_target_arch(arm64)` etc. is called on a SPIRV target, return false gracefully instead of potentially hitting edge cases.

-This patch is included in `llvm-patches/llvm-21-macos.patch`.
+This patch is included in the per-version macOS patch (see below).

 ---

-## Complete LLVM 21 macOS Patch
+## Complete macOS Patch

-All LLVM 21 macOS compatibility issues are addressed in a single patch file:
+All macOS compatibility issues are addressed in a single per-version patch file, applied automatically by `scripts/configure_llvm.sh`:

 ```
-llvm-patches/llvm-21-macos.patch
+llvm-patches/llvm-<version>/llvm/*macos*.patch
 ```

 ### Files Modified